hphelion/documentation/moonshot/manage.administration-dashboard.updates-extensions.md

 5. If you have a CODN account, go to STEP 6 else do the following:

     * Click **Signup Now** displayed at the bottom of the page.<br>
-It displays the HP Cloud OS Delivery Network Page.
+It displays the HP Helion Cloud OS Delivery Network Page.
 Do the following:</br>

     * Click **Sign In** displayed at the top of the page to open the HP Web ID dialog box.